Apodini/SwiftDeviceDiscovery/README.md

  When using a docker image, you have to follow certain design constrains:
 - The result of the docker image has to be a file containing an integer that represents the number of found devices.
 This has to be done to ensure some sort of unified API.
 Returning anything other will result in an error.
-- The result file has to be written to the specified fileUrl.
+- The result file has to be written to the specified `fileUrl`.

 You can pass options to a `DockerDiscoveryAction` to customize the run command of the image, e.g. by setting a volume.
 When your image is on a private repo, it is also expected to provide a `.credentials` option to be able to login into docker.
 In contrary to the `PostDiscoveryAction`, using a docker image does not constrain you to the swift language.
 As long as the image meets the afore-mentioned requirements, you can use it with the discovery.